An Opportunity to Improve the Health of Campus Populations

 Awarded campuses will receive grants between $10,000-$20,000 to support their 2025-26 Academic Year programs.

-Request for Proposals, including a sample grant proposal submission template and detailed instructions
+- Request for Proposals includes the grant proposal submission template and detailed instructions

 Questions?
 Contact Robyn Buchsbaum, ACHA’s Director of Strategic Partnerships, at rbuchsbaum@acha.org.